1. Choose a topic;

 Suggestion:

-1. As suggested for other objects, try "parametric exploration" of the equation involved in the code, changing its parameters;
+1. As suggested for other objects, try the "parametric exploration" of the equation involved in the code, changing its parameters;

 Equation: